Schrödinger Equation and Wave Function

 by Pascual Jordan

-Until the moment of measurement, the particle exists only in the form of a probability distribution and is not located anywhere specific.
-It is only when the act of measurement is performed that the particle appears at a particular location.
+Until just before measurement, the particle exists only in the form of a probability distribution and is not located anywhere; it is only when the act of measurement is performed that the particle appears at a specific location.
 This interpretation is called the Copenhagen interpretation, proposed by Bohr and Heisenberg at the University of Copenhagen.

 Interestingly, similar to the relationship between Einstein and Schrödinger, Heisenberg was also a student of Bohr.